Codex Albeldense

 Bruges (Belgium) – 1466–1476

-Black parchment and bright colors commissioned by Charles the Bold: arguably the most beautiful of the seven black illuminated manuscripts of the Middle Ages that survive today
+Black parchment, bright colors and biblical texts in silver and gold for Charles the Bold: arguably the most beautiful of the seven black illuminated manuscripts of the Middle Ages that survive today

 Experience More